 The truth is, an environment of IT tools is only going to be as good as the glue, which holds all the different components and services together.
 A best-in-class approach to products, suppliers or services also requires a best-in-class method of integration.
 This is what it means to create a Service Network, caring about the technology that holds your systems together just as much as you care about the systems themselves.

-We at Service-Flow are providing disruptive approach for the technology focused IT services by removing all manual labour from integration development, support and maintenance because those tasks hardly bring any value for the business.
+We at ONEiO Cloud are providing disruptive approach for the technology focused IT services by removing all manual labour from integration development, support and maintenance because those tasks hardly bring any value for the business.
 In practice this means that you’re not able to fiddle with API’s anymore, or you don’t have to.

 If you would like to better understand the Service Network concept and explore how it could help both you and your business, I would love to hear from you.
 Read more bout business service integration here.